tez-capital/docs.tez.capital_content/en/tezsign/tutorials/back-up-and-restore-data.md

 Cloning is the quickest way to create ready spare cards on the same TezSign image generation.
 It is not an upgrade path.

+> **⚠️ WARNING: New-Generation Images**
+>
-> **New-generation image warning:** A full-card clone preserves the old image.
+> A full-card clone preserves the old image.
 It will not move you to the new TezSign image generation, and it will not work around an older image that cannot use the built-in update process.
 For that, flash the latest full image first, then restore the `data/tezsign` folder onto the new card.

 ## Clone the Whole SD Card